 - Can they believe in your message?

 #1.
-Poor stance or posture.Audiences cue in on your sense of self-worth by how you hold yourself.
-Slumped shoulders and a caved chest indicate surrender, not a willingness to take on the world in a worthy endeavor.
-As I tell clients at The Genard Method when I'm working with a client on body language is: "How you stand affects your standing with the audience."
-Here's a easy yet effective exercise: Imagine a string leading from the top of your head into infinity.
+Poor stance or posture.Audiences cue in on your sense of self-worth based in part on how you hold yourself.
+Slumped shoulders and a caved-in chest indicate surrender, not a willingness to take on the world.
+One of my mantras at The Genard Method when I'm working with a client on body language is: "How you stand affects your standing with the audience."
+Here's an easy yet effective exercise: Imagine a string leading from the top of your head into infinity.
 Someone is tugging gently and steadily on that string.
-Allow yourself to respond . . . and notice in a mirror how much more capable and confident you look!
+Allow yourself to respond, while you stand in front of a mirror.
+Notice how much more capable and confident you look when you straighten up?

-You know the variations of this one: the nervous speaker who talks to the floor.
-The PowerPoint user who has a cozy dialogue with the screen while ignoring the audience.
-The keynoter who has an excellent relationship with his notes and none with the people in the seats?
-Trust is your most valuable commodity as a speaker.
-That attribute begins and ends with eye contact.
+You know the variations of this one.
+There's the nervous speaker who talks to the floor; or the PowerPoint user who has a cozy dialogue with the screen while ignoring the audience.
+How about the keynote speaker who has an excellent relationship with his or her notes rather than the people in the seats?
+Trust is your most valuable commodity as a speaker—an attribute that begins and ends with eye contact.
 To dramatically improve your eye contact in public speaking, use this technique.

-#5.
-Employing weak or repetitive gestures.
 "What should I do with my hands?" is a frequent question of anxious speakers.
-The answer is simple: a gesture should be an integral part of what you're saying—as Hamlet put it, "Suiting the action to the word, the word to the action."
-With that mantra in mind, it should actually become difficult to use too many gestures, since that particular gesture couldn't possibly fit that many expressions!
-The other half of this equation is the power and spareness of the gesture: each one you make should be strong, support the phrase or idea, and end cleanly.
+The answer is simple: gestures should be essential to what you're saying.
+As Hamlet put it, "Suit the action to the word, the word to the action."
+If you keep that thought in mind, it should actually become difficult to use too many gestures, since any one gesture couldn't possibly fit that many expressions!
+The other half of this equation is the power and spareness of the gesture.
+Each one should be strong, clearly support the phrase or idea, and end cleanly.
 Want to know more?
 Here's how to use gestures to be a strong speaker.

-#6.
-Relating negatively to listeners.
 You've seen speakers accomplish this remarkable feat: Rather than cultivating influence with an audience, they antagonize them.
-Negative facial expressions, nodding impatiently at a questioner so they'll shut up so you can answer, pointing a stiff finger at the next unlucky questioner in line (instead of using a "welcoming" gesture), or even looking at the floor as you ponder your momentous reply even as they're still asking their question —these are clear indications that the speaker would rather be somewhere else.
-Pretty soon, of course, the audience will agree.
+Negative facial expressions; nodding impatiently at a questioner so they'll shut up so you can answer; pointing a stiff finger at the next unlucky questioner.
+Even looking at the floor as you ponder your momentous reply—these behaviors seem to say, "I'm really not enjoying having this dialogue with you."
+Pretty soon, of course, the audience will feel the same way.

 You should follow me on Twitter here.